Emmitt Smith: Dallas Cowboys (1990–2002)

-In the 1990 NFL Draft the Dallas Cowboys considered drafting linebacker James Francis with their first round selection, but after he was taken by the Cincinnati Bengals, the Cowboys focused on improving their running game when Smith started dropping, because despite his collegiate success, some NFL teams still felt that Smith was too small and slow for the pro game.
-The Cowboys traded up with the Pittsburgh Steelers moving from the 21st to the 17th position, in exchange for a third round draft choice (#81-Craig Veasey), to select Smith in the first round.
-Even though he missed all of the preseason after having the longest holdout by a rookie in franchise history, he was able to start 15 games, rush for 937 yards and 11 touchdowns, while being named NFL Offensive Rookie of the Year and receiving Pro Bowl honors.
+In the 1990 NFL draft, the Dallas Cowboys considered drafting linebacker James Francis with their first round selection, but after he was taken by the Cincinnati Bengals, the Cowboys focused on improving their running game when Smith started dropping, because despite his collegiate success, some NFL teams still felt that Smith was too small and slow for the pro game.
+The Cowboys traded up with the Pittsburgh Steelers moving from the 21st to the 17th pick, in exchange for a third round draft choice (#81-Craig Veasey), to select Smith in the first round.
+Even though he missed all of the preseason after having the longest holdout by a rookie in franchise history, he was able to start 15 games and rush for 937 yards and 11 touchdowns, while being named NFL Offensive Rookie of the Year and receiving Pro Bowl honors.

-In 1991, he registered 1,563 rushing yards and 12 touchdowns.
+In 1991, he had 1,563 rushing yards and 12 touchdowns.
 He also clinched the first of four rushing titles, after tallying 160 yards against the Atlanta Falcons in the season finale.

 In 1992, he set the Cowboys' single-season franchise record and won the rushing title with 1,713 yards.
 He also became the first player to win the league's rushing title and the Super Bowl in the same season.

 In 1993, he missed all of training camp and the first 2 regular season games.
 The Cowboys lost both contests with rookie Derrick Lassic running in his place.
 With the season in jeopardy the Cowboys relented and reached an agreement, making Smith the highest paid running back in the league.
-Smith posted 1,486 rushing yards, 9 touchdowns and helped the Cowboys become the first team to win a Super Bowl after starting the season 0-2.
+Smith had 1,486 rushing yards, 9 touchdowns, and helped the Cowboys become the first team to win a Super Bowl after starting the season 0–2.
 He also received the league MVP and the Super Bowl XXVIII MVP award.
 On October 31, his 237 rushing yards against the Philadelphia Eagles set the single-season franchise record.
-His career signature game came in the season finale against the New York Giants, with the Cowboys desperately trying to clinch the NFC East title and a first-round bye in the playoffs, Smith suffered a first-degree separation in his right shoulder during the first half, but still finished with 229 total yards and played a key role in a 16-13 overtime win.
+His career signature game came in the season finale against the New York Giants, with the Cowboys desperately trying to clinch the NFC East title and a first-round bye in the playoffs, Smith suffered a first-degree separation in his right shoulder during the first half, but still finished with 229 total yards and played a key role in a 16–13 overtime win.